Arab Bank Bahrain

 - Other parties with which you have agreed to share your information with.

-Transfer of information outside the Kingdom of Bahrain
+Transfer of data outside the Kingdom of Bahrain

 In accordance with the Law, we may transfer your personal information to other Arab Bank Group members outside of the Kingdom of Bahrain, as well as third party organizations outside the Kingdom of Bahrain when we have a business reason to engage these organizations.
 Each organization is required to safeguard personal information in accordance with our contractual obligations and the Law.